Wellbeing

 Dr Grant Blashki, GP and Lead Clinical Advisor at Beyond Blue, says there are a couple of reasons for that.
 “We know that about 50 per cent of adult mental health problems begin before the age of 14,” he explains.
 “So developing those resilience skills early in life is key.
 They can help your kids head off trouble, so that when they have those inevitable setbacks in life, they don’t fall into a rut of negative thinking.”

 Not sure how to support a loved one?
-Medibank Mental Health Phone Support can help.
+Medibank Mental Health Support can help.

-Members with hospital cover can talk to a mental health professional any time of the day or night at no extra cost. Δ~ Watch our Mental Health Phone Support staff talk about how they can support you when you are worried about a loved one.
+Members with health insurance can talk to a mental health professional any time of the day or night at no extra cost. Δ Watch our Mental Health Support staff talk about how they can support you when you are worried about a loved one.

 Tips to build resilience in children